allansuresh/gpt3-crossover/README.md

 python program.py
 ```

+This returns a line of dialogue given the prompt in the file (which can be edited - stick to that format though, it works best), and skips to a new line asking for input.
+Give the name of a character followed by `:`, press Enter, and the process repeats.
+When you want to stop, just type `Quit`.

+You can also use the vanilla GPT-3 model if you want, by commenting out the line in the `main()` function that calls `finetuned_gpt3()` and uncommenting the line that calls `generic_gpt3()`.

 # Finetune

 If you want to try finetuning using your own data, format it in a JSONL file according to [these](https://beta.openai.com/docs/guides/fine-tuning) requirements.
 After that, upload your file by editing the `filename` variable in the `finetune.py` file to the name of your file, and running the Python script as follows: